-The average board size across Bel 20 and Bel Mid companies is 9.6, approaching the 9.8 seen last year.
+The average board size across Bel 20 and Bel Mid companies is 9.8 members, close to the 9.6 recorded last year.

 Average board size across industries

 In 2022, executive directors account for 16.7% of all board members across both indices (an average of at least one executive director per board).
 The proportion of executive directors in Bel Mid companies is slightly higher than that seen in the Bel 20 — most likely because Bel Mid boards are smaller on average than those in the Bel 20.